 The Green Room in The White House

-Here I am with Mayor David Dinkins of New York City (1990-93) at a Awards Dinner at the Manhattan Russian Tea Room 1/11/10
+Here I am with the late Mayor David Dinkins of New York City (1990-93) at a Awards Dinner at the Manhattan Russian Tea Room 1/11/10

 Meeting Professionals International 2009/2010 Golf Committee won "2010 Committee of the year!" - Here we are at the TriBeCa Rooftop NYC June 2010